singularityhub/sregistry-cli/docs/clients/debug/docker.md

 ```

 At this point, we would use the `layers` key to get a list of layers, and dump
 them into the container we are building.
-But if you get the KeyError of schemaVersion,
+But if you previously got a *KeyError* then
-this means you didn't get this far, and the response above isn't what you expected.
-Because notice that we DO have a schema version, so we have already gone passed the error.
-If you get an error message in the json above, then you can debug that.
-If you got a response of all `None` (`[None,None,None]`) then keep reading.
+you didn't get this far.
+You probably got a response of all `None` (`[None,None,None]`).
+We need to dig deeper!

-## 5. Response of all None
+## 4. Response of all None
 Oh no, you got None for all the queries!
-Let's dig a bit deeper and get the actual
-response from the API, since it clearly wasn't a manifest.
-We will modify the loop
+Let's modify the loop
-slightly to go one level deeper.
+slightly to inspect one level deeper.
 First, define a header lookup table.
 This
 is actually what drives which version we "ask for":

 ```python